-Protein + Weight Management Shakes for Cancer Patients
+Protein + Meal Replacement Shakes for Stroke Patients

 Strokes are among the most frightening of medical developments that can strike a person.
 As the blood flowing to the brain is cut off, critical cells begin to die off, affecting fundamental systems throughout the body.
 One common effect of a stroke is prolonged difficulty talking or swallowing, as the muscles in the mouth and throat can be affected by the loss of brain tissue.
 This condition doesn’t affect all stroke patients, but those who do face it must often find new ways to take in the nutrients they need, since solid foods can prevent a choking hazard to those with trouble swallowing.

 Protein and meal replacement shakes can offer an effective and healthy option for stroke patients.
 Call (855) 266-6733 today or visit our online shop for more information about the nutrients ENU nutritional shakes offer.

 When recovering from a major illness or medical event, it is important to maintain a proper diet to promote healing and maintain a healthy body weight through recovery.
 This can be difficult for stroke patients, but their bodies nonetheless require the same vitamins, minerals, and macronutrients as before the stroke – even more so, as they need the strength to undergo physical and occupational therapy.